Derived isogenies between abelian varieties: Derived isogeny and principal isogeny

 \begin{remark} Over an arbitrary algebraically closed field $k$, an associated Kuga--Satake variety $\mathrm{KS}(S)$ can be obtained via the descent theory if its dimension is greater than $2$ (cf.~\cite[Lemma 1.7.1]{An96}).
-The result of Corollary \ref{cor:KS-isogeous} also holds for projective K3 surfaces over an algebraically closed field $k$ with $\operatorname{char}(k)=0$, if we restricts to Kuga-Satake varieties of dimension greater than $2$.
+The result of Corollary \ref{cor:KS-isogeous} also holds for projective K3 surfaces over an algebraically closed field $k$ with $\operatorname{char}(k)=0$, if we restrict to Kuga--Satake varieties of dimension greater than $2$.
 This dimension condition is equivalent to requiring that the Picard number of the K3 surface is at most $18$. \end{remark}